20 September 2019

 Service stations currently designed to re-energize petrol/diesel/gas vehicles in the space of 5 minutes, will now need to cope with vehicle stays of 30 minutes.
 But likely, we will need less of them.
 Charging points will be installed at work, in car parks, at home - everywhere.
 That's a huge amount of new equipment, electricity infrastructure, payment systems and installation.

-Further, the new service station will be different from the old.
+Further, the new service station will be different from the old one.
 Fuel storage requires massive underground tanks and special protection to avoid fires, explosions and environmental damage.

 The tipping point